Flood Relief Resources for Businesses

 Inslee updates severe weather emergency proclamation as cleanup continues

 Reported in mynorthwest.com - After major flooding last week in northern Washington counties, more financial assistance is expected to arrive from the state for those residents starting Monday.

 Congresswoman DelBene: The Recovery Ahead for Communities Devastated By Western WA Floods

 November 22, 2021

 I am working closely with state and local officials to make sure we swiftly deliver federal assistance to our communities.
-As folks across the district begin to assess damage and clean up, there are many helpful online resources from Washington state and our county governments to assist you and your family.

 Please visit my flood resources website